mmuckley/torchkbnufft/docs/source/index.rst

 The package has three major classes of NUFFT operation mode: table-based NUFFT interpolation, sparse matrix-based NUFFT interpolation, and forward/backward operators with Toeplitz-embedded FFTs
 [`3 <https://doi.org/10.1007/s002110050101>`_].
+Table interpolation is the
-The Toeplitz method is always the fastest for forward/backward NUFFTs.
-Depending on the problem, either the table or sparse matrix NUFFTs can be faster in other cases.
+standard operation mode, whereas the Toeplitz method is always the fastest for forward/backward NUFFTs.
+For some problems, sparse matrices may be fast.
 It is generally best to start with Table interpolation and then experiment with the other modes for your problem.

 Sensitivity maps can be incorporated by passing them into a :py:class:`~torchkbnufft.KbNufft` or :py:class:`~torchkbnufft.KbNufftAdjoint`